Premier of the Virgin Islands

 The current Premier is Natalio Wheatley.
 He is serving since 5 May 2022.

 History of the office

-Since the 1967 constitution was adopted, only seven different people (all men) have served as Premier or Chief Minister, and each of them except for Cyril Romney has served at least two full terms.
+Since the 1967 constitution was adopted, only seven different people (all men) have served as Premier or Chief Minister, and each of them except for Cyril Romney and Andrew Fahie has served at least two full terms.
 Also, each of them has served as the Leader of the Opposition.

 H. Lavity Stoutt won the most general elections of any leader (he won five), followed by Orlando Smith (three).
 Stoutt, Smith and Willard Wheatley are the only leaders to have served two consecutive full terms (Ralph T. O'Neal also served two consecutive terms, but the first of those was the remaining part of a term after Stoutt's death).